Illusion Theater Timeline

 Ping Chong comes back to Minneapolis to collaborate with Illusion to tell the stories of six individuals who have lived through war and chaos in Six Lives.
 This play tours to Bemidji, Buffalo, Duluth, Fairmont, Rochester, St. Paul with support from the Robins Kaplan Miller Ciresi L.L.P.
 Stage for Social Justice and the Phillips Foundation.

 The Young Artists Round Table becomes the Lighthouse Group under the leadership of Artistic Associate Ellen Fenster and Nathan Christopher.
 They launch the Lights Up!
 Series to have a place for the Lighthouse Group to produce work as part of Illusion’s Season.
 Founding Members in the Lighthouse Group include Ellen Fenster, Nathan Christopher, Katie Guentzel, Lindsay Hinman Marcy, and Claudia Vazquez.
 Works by Noah Bremer, Tim Cameron, Cory Hinkle, Kristopher Lencowski, Steve Molds have appeared in the Lights Up Series.The Lighthouse's first production is Nathan Christopher’s Silent and the Blu Loons.

 Ping Chong returns to the Twin Cities Company of Undesirable Elements ten years after they first told their stories.
-He adds his own story and also up-dates the original members’ stories to include the ways they have been seen as "undesirable" and as "cherished" since the first performance of this show in the Twin Cities.
+Now he adds his own story and also up-dates the original members’ stories to include the ways they have been seen as "undesirable" and as "cherished" since the first performance of this show in the Twin Cities.

 Charlie Bethel in 2005 Seven Poor Travelers world premiere.